rust-unofficial/patterns/anti_patterns/deny-warnings.md

 longer be used unless the annotation is removed.
 This is mitigated with [--cap-lints].
 The `--cap-lints=warn` command line argument, turns all `deny` lint errors into warnings.
-But be aware that `forbid` lints are stronger than `deny` hence the 'forbid' level can not be overridden to be anything lower than an error.
+But be aware that `forbid` lints are stronger than `deny` hence the 'forbid' level cannot be overridden to be anything lower than an error.
 As a result `forbid` lints will still stop compilation.

 ## Alternatives